16 Shocking Technology Addiction Statistics for 2023

 2. 85% of Americans go online every day.

-Humans are addicted to technology.
-One of the more worrisome facts is that the vast majority of Americans can’t spend a day without going online.
+One of the more problematic facts about technology addiction is that most Americans can’t spend a day without going online.
 Even more disturbing is the finding that 31% of Americans are in cyberspace almost constantly.

 Smartphone Addiction Statistics

-3. 50% of teenagers think they are addicted to their phones.
+3. 32% of teenagers admit they feel addicted to their smartphones.

-4. 26% of all car accidents in the US happen as the result of smartphone use.
+4. 26% of all car accidents in the US happen due to smartphone use.

 (Source: CompareCamp)